Net-Base Maintenance

 • Current state, target state and technical risks are assessed jointly.

-• REST, data access, portals and rollout are not deferred as afterthoughts.
+• REST, data access, portals and rollout are not deferred to a later stage as secondary consequences.

-• You can determine early which path is economically and operationally viable.
+• You can see early on which path is economically and operationally viable.